 In recognition of his excellence in teaching, Berger received Syracuse University’s Meredith Teaching Recognition Award in 2017.
 He also was selected by the graduating class of 2015 to receive the College’s Res Ipsa Loquitur Award.
 This honor is given to an outstanding faculty member for “service, scholarship, and stewardship” to the students.

-Before joining the College of Law, he was the founding Managing Attorney of the Federal Prisoner Reentry Project at Rutgers School of Law-Camden.
-Previously, he worked as an assistant public defender with the Defender Association of Philadelphia, representing indigent defendants throughout all stages of the criminal justice system, from preliminary arraignment through trial and post-verdict motions.
-He worked as a supervisor in both the Municipal Court and Felony Waiver Units, assisting new attorneys in trial preparation and courtroom practice.
-He also served in the Major Trials Unit representing clients in jury trials involving the most serious non-homicide felony charges.
-He was also a Lecturer in Law at the University of Pennsylvania School of Law where he taught the Criminal Defense Clinic.
+Before joining the College, Berger was the founding Managing Attorney of the Federal Prisoner Reentry Project at Rutgers School of Law-Camden.
+Previously, he worked as an assistant public defender with the Defender Association of Philadelphia, representing indigent defendants throughout all stages of the criminal justice system, from arraignment through trial and post-verdict motions.
+He also worked as a supervisor in both the Municipal Court and Felony Waiver Units, assisting new attorneys in trial preparation and courtroom practice and in the Major Trials Unit. representing clients in jury trials involving serious felony charges.
+He also was a Lecturer in Law at the University of Pennsylvania School of Law, where he taught the Criminal Defense Clinic.